The Power Emini Momentum System is the easiest to use Futures Day Trading system you’ll ever find.

 So prior to the cash session open (9:30 eastern) just open up the Alert Software and you’ll see one line in the System Notes that shows today’s date and which Contract the system is trading.
 The system comes online at the cash session open.

-After the first 5 minutes of the session the software will display the Dynamic Trigger Range and you’ll see the Range High and Range Low pop in the software – both in the System Notes and the upper section.
+After the first 5 minutes of the session the software will display the Dynamic Trigger Range and you’ll see the Range High and Range Low pop in the software – both in the System Notes and the middle section.

 The Dynamic Trigger Range is simply a visual reference point.